cloudposse-archives/load-testing/README.md

 We can conclude that with the current CPU and memory configurations for Kubernetes pods, the site can handle 50 requests per second to the home page.

-## Perform load testing, analyze the results, and suggest improvements and tuning procedures for the website under test
+## Perform load testing and analyze the results

 k6 has a built-in HAR converter that will read HAR files and convert them to k6 scripts that can then be executed.